 What is a whiplash injury?

-You may have thought that you can only have a whiplash injury in Minehead or anywhere else, if you are involved in a road traffic accident, but this is far from the case.
+You may have thought that you can only have a whiplash injury in Minehead if you are involved in a road traffic accident, but this is far from the case.
 You may get a whiplash injury if you slip, trip or fall and while doing so, jolt your head severely.
 You may also get a whiplash injury in Minehead, for example, if you are struck on the head.

 The symptoms of whiplash include a stiff neck and an inability to move it normally because of the damage done to the tendons and ligaments.
 You may also suffer from a headache, pain in the shoulders and/or lower back, numbness in the arm or just in the hand and perhaps even dizziness.
 If you have a severe case of whiplash you might also suffer from loss of concentration, blurred vision or a ringing in the ears (tinnitus), tiredness and you might also be unable to sleep well.

 If you got a whiplash injury and can prove that the accident in which you sustained it was not your fault, but that of another person, you may be eligible to file a personal injury compensation claim.